-The New Jersey Menopause Coverage Act requires health insurance plans, including various types of health benefit contracts, to provide coverage for medically necessary treatments related to perimenopause and menopause.
-This coverage encompasses a wide range of services, such as hormonal therapies, non-hormonal treatments, behavioral health care, pelvic floor physical therapy, bone health treatments, preventative services for related health conditions, and counseling on menopause management.
-The bill mandates that these benefits be offered to the same extent as for any other medical condition and requires insurance providers to deliver clear and accessible information about the covered treatments to their subscribers.
+The New Jersey Menopause Coverage Act requires health insurance plans, including various health benefit contracts, to provide coverage for medically necessary treatments related to perimenopause and menopause.
+This encompasses a wide range of services such as hormonal therapies, non-hormonal treatments, behavioral health care, pelvic floor physical therapy, bone health treatments, preventative services for related health conditions, and counseling on menopause management.
+The bill mandates that insurance providers offer clear and accessible information about these treatments to their subscribers, ensuring that coverage is provided to the same extent as for any other medical condition.

 Statutes affected: